chrisbalmer/ansible-playbook-onepassword-setup/README.md

 *The best way to do this would be to modify the `Dockerfile` for AWX and do a custom build but I needed a quick way to store some secrets and this was the most familiar for me, eventually I will modify my lab AWX setup to build a custom `Dockerfile` instead.*

 This only needs to be run once to setup 1Password for use in other playbooks.
-There is an includes hosts file that you can use for an inventory source to apply the template to.
-This includes the neede variables to do the work locally and supply the 1Password CLI version.
+There is an included hosts file that you can use for an inventory source to apply the template to.
+This includes the needed variables to do the work locally and supply the 1Password CLI version.

 You'll want to setup a credential type for 1Password and then add that credential to the templates using the 1Password lookup module.